 We’re using new terms on your audience report and throughout Google Ads.
 For example, 'audience types' (these include similar, custom, in-market and affinity) are now referred to as audience segments and 'remarketing' is now referred to as 'your data'.
 Learn more about the Updates to Audience terms and phrases

 Customer Match lets you use your online and offline data to reach and re-engage with your customers across search, the Shopping tab, Gmail, YouTube and Display.
 Using information that your customers have shared with you, Customer Match will target ads to those customers and other customers like them.

 Customer Match is a useful advertising tool for many business goals, from increasing brand awareness to driving conversions.
 Here are a few examples of different audiences you can target with Customer Match:

 - On the search network and the Shopping tab, you can optimise your campaigns by adjusting your bid based on what you know about your customers’ activities.

-- On Gmail, you can reach your customers or similar audiences using personalised ads at the top of their inbox tabs.
+- On Gmail, you can reach your customers or new potential customers with similar interests using personalised ads at the top of their inbox tabs.

 - On YouTube, you can reach new segments, by targeting segments similar to your most valuable customers.

-- On Display, you can reach your customers or similar audiences using personalised ads on the Google Display Network.
+- On Display, you can reach your customers or new potential customers with similar interests using personalised ads on the Google Display Network.